thepower/power-docs/docs/Community/phase-1/04-node-update.md

    :::note

-   Your node may have automatic updates.
+   Your node may have automatic updates configured previously.
 In this case, you don't need to update your node manually (only for nodes started from the Docker image).

-   Read [this](https://doc.thepower.io/docs/Community/phase-1/download-build-run-docker#step-5-optional-automated-updates-for-node-with-watchtower) manual to learn how to configure automatic node updates (only for nodes started from the Docker image).
+   Read [this](https://doc.thepower.io/docs/Community/phase-1/download-build-run-docker#step-5-optional-automated-updates-for-node-with-watchtower) manual to learn how to configure automatic node updates using Watchtower (only for nodes started from the Docker image).

    :::